juliodryfish/FirstGolf/README.md

 # FirstGolf
+(35 characters)

-My first attempt at code golf.
+My first golf attempt at a even/odds program in C.

+The number of arguments is the input.